x0rz/phishing_catcher/README.md

 # Phishing catcher

-Catching phishing using [certstream](https://certstream.calidog.io/) SSL certificates live stream.
+Catching malicious phishing domain names using [certstream](https://certstream.calidog.io/) SSL certificates live stream.

 This is just a working PoC, feel free to contribute and tweak the code to fit your needs 👍